-All students in CLAS courses are expected to abide by the CLAS Code of Academic Honesty.
+All students in CLAS courses are expected to abide by the college's standards of academic honesty.
 Undergraduate academic misconduct must be reported by instructors to CLAS according to these procedures.
 Graduate academic misconduct must be reported to the Graduate College according to Section F of the Graduate College Manual.